Lollipop loop, very easy.

 Hiking Trail Description

 From Exit 19 (Kingston) on I-87 drive along Route 28 for less than 40 minutes.
-Pass through Big Indian for 1 mile and look for brown DEC signs for Rochester Hollow pointing to the right.
+Pass through Big Indian for 1 mile and then look for brown DEC signs for Rochester Hollow pointing to the right.

 Make sure your nav system doesn’t guide you up Rose Mountain Road where you will be greeted by a sign that says “Not Matyas Road!”